craigparry/Scrabble/ReadMe.md

 Gui- may be usuful to make a singleton for the gui

+Bugs: not sure whether its is just my machine, but I am getting stack overflow with the sowpods dictionary.
+My data structure works with smaller dictionarys though.

 TODO: monday need to make the computer move happen, I have the legal move and I just need to test set piece tomorrow morning.
 Then I should be set up for the computer move portion.
 I also need to set up a file reader to test my config board method and feed it a test.